HelloZouYou/go-micro-test/payment-srv/README.md

-# Inventory Service
+# Payment Service

-This is the Inventory service
+This is the Payment service

 Generated with

 ```
-micro new payment-srv --namespace=mu.micro.book --alias=inventory --type=srv
+micro new payment-srv --namespace=mu.micro.book --alias=payment --type=srv
 ```

 ## Getting Started